-Snap, the company that owns the platform Snapchat, recently and controversially offered non-voting common shares to the public.
-This article asks what it means to invest in Snap or other (mostly technology-based) companies in which common shareholders collectively have little or no power to influence corporate policy.
+Snap, Inc., the company that owns the platform Snapchat, controbersially offered nonvoting common shares to the public in 2017.
+This Article asks what it means to invest in Snap or other (mostly technology-based) companies in which common shareholders collectibely have little or no power to influence corporate policy.
 In particular, why do such investors expect to be compensated?
-This article explores the familiar rationales for equity investing, including stock appreciation and dividends, and the logical shortcomings of those rationales in these circumstances.
-Adopting Henry Manne's "two systems" of corporate affairs, law and economics, we show that corporate law fails to ensure that corporations return business profits to shareholders.
-A similar analysis of the market for corporate control, concludes (with Manne) that the market for corporate control depends upon shareholder voting.
+This Article explores the familiar rationales for equity investing, including stock appreciation and dividends, and the logical shortcomings of those rationales in these circumstances.
+Adopting Henry Manne's "two systems" approach to corporate affairs through both law and economics, we show that corporation law fails to ensure that corporations return business profits to shareholders.
+A similar analysis of the market for corporate control concludes that, without shareholder boting, the market for corporate control also fails to ensure a return to shareholders.

-In expecting a return on investment even in the absence of legal or market mechanisms to secure such return, shareholders are not irrational.
-Instead, investors rely on cultural understandings of appropriate reciprocity.
-Marcel Mauss' path-breaking essay, The Gift, helps to explain the equity culture in which shareholders invest in Snap and other high-technology firms, and in which such firms operate.
-The article concludes by suggesting some ramifications of understanding shareholding, and consequently management, in terms of equity culture rather than the rational self-interest of the individual.
+Shareholders who invest in firms in the absence of legal or market mechanisms to secure a return on their inbestment, howeber, are not irrational.
+Instead, inbestors rely on cultural understandings of appropriate reciprocity.
+This Article employs Marcel Mauss's cultural anthropology classic, The Gift, to explain the equity culture in which shareholders invest in Snap and other high-technology firms, and in which such firms operate.
+This Article concludes by suggesting some ramifications of understanding shareholding, and consequently management, in terms of equity culture.

-The article complements the substantial work of behavioral economics in explaining investor choice and organizational behaviors.
-The field of corporate finance traditionally has been organized around the figure of the rationally self-interested individual.
-Behavioral economics argues that people are not all that rational.
-This article argues that people in markets are not as individual as orthodox corporate finance maintains.
+This Article also complements the substantial work of behabioral economics in explaining inbestor choice and organizational behabiors.
+The field of corporate finance traditionally has been organized around the figure of the rationally self-interested indibidual.
+Behabioral economics argues that people are not as rational as orthodox corporate finance assumes.
+This Article argues that people in markets are not as individual as corporate finance assumes.